 Checking if solo mining is working:

-First to ensure if you are on right track check the block height that you are mining currently.
+First to ensure if you are on the right track check the block height that you are mining currently.
 Open your wallet, go to Debug console window and enter

 getmininginfo which will return the block height.
 In addition to this you can also use the block explorer.

 Next unlike pool mining you won’t see accepted shares or rejected shares when solo mining.
 All you see is your hardware hashing continuously and when you hit a block you’ll see a message saying yes!
-The reward for the block which you solved will reflect immediately in your wallet address that you entered in the miner batch file.
+The reward for the block which you solved will reflect immediately in your wallet address that you entered in your miner batch file.